Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Literature Review

 \subsection{Paratransit Routing as a Dial-a-Ride Problem}

 The Dial-a-Ride Problem (DARP) and the more general Pickup-and-Delivery Problem (PDP) provide the mathematical foundation for paratransit services.
 The goal is to design minimum-cost vehicle routes to serve a set of user requests, subject to time windows and vehicle capacity.
-This problem class is well-studied, with exact methods based on mixed-integer programming (MIP) providing optimal solutions for small to medium-sized instances \cite{cordeau2006branch, rist2021new}.
-In parallel, constraint programming has emerged as a powerful paradigm for handling the rich, non-linear, and logical side constraints that are often difficult to express in classical MIP formulations \cite{kilby2006vehicle, lam2016branch, lam2020joint}.
+This problem class is well-studied, with exact methods based on mixed-integer programming (MIP) providing optimal solutions for small to medium-sized instances \cite{cordeau2006branch,rist2021new}.
+In parallel, CP has emerged as a powerful paradigm for handling the rich, non-linear, and logical side constraints that are often difficult to express in classical MIP formulations \cite{kilby2006vehicle,lam2016branch,lam2020joint}.
+Specifically for the dial-a-ride setting, \cite{cappart2018constraint} develop a CP model for patient transportation problems, and \cite{thomas2020insertion} introduce insertion sequence variables for hybrid routing and scheduling.
+The present work builds on the same modeling tradition but targets an integrated paratransit setting using the OR-Tools routing library, focusing on a practical implementation that supports both fixed and flexible shifts.

 However, real-world paratransit operations introduce domain-specific complexities that extend beyond classical DARP models.
 These include diverse rider needs, regulatory requirements, and a strong emphasis on service quality metrics like punctuality and minimal ride times \cite{paquette2009quality}.
-This has led to the development of sophisticated decomposition techniques and specialized metaheuristics to tackle large-scale, practical instances \cite{karabuk2009nested, kirchler2013granular}.
-As surveyed by \citep{molenbruch2017typology} and \citep{ho2018survey}, the field has produced a wide array of exact, heuristic, and hybrid algorithms tailored to these challenges.
-A critical recent trend is bridging the gap between theory and practice, exemplified by work like \citep{pavia2024deploying}, who successfully deployed an optimization-based scheduler with a US transit agency, demonstrating field-tested improvements.
+This has led to the development of sophisticated decomposition techniques and specialized metaheuristics to tackle large-scale, practical instances \cite{karabuk2009nested,kirchler2013granular}.
+As surveyed by \cite{ho2018survey} and \cite{molenbruch2017typology}, the field has produced a wide array of exact, heuristic, and hybrid algorithms tailored to these challenges.
+A critical recent trend is bridging the gap between theory and practice, exemplified by work like \cite{pavia2024deploying}, who successfully deployed an optimization-based scheduler with a US transit agency, demonstrating field-tested improvements.